JimmydeKroon/progressive-web-apps-2021/README.md

 # Server Side Rendering
-Setting up this progressive webapp was difficult, it was the first time using node for me so i needed some extra time to learn and experiment.
-This webapp has 2 main pages, the "home" page ('/') and the "details" page ('/details/:id').
+This project was built using node.js and serves as a chance for me to learn about some back-end & optimilization.
+This webapp has 2 main routes, the "home" page ('/') and the "details" page ('/details/:id').

 ```js
 let launchpadid